-Enormous resource savings (90% less than conventional wind power), low dismantling costs (< 1% of the investment), All components can be renewed individually and recycled up to 95% materially.
+Enormous resource savings (90% less than conventional wind power), low dismantling costs (< 1% of the investment), All components can be renewed individually and are up to 95% recyclable.

 High fatigue strength of main components (power units and rails >30 years).

-X-Wind power plants can be placed almost in any region of the world, also in areas where the wind is to weak for conventional wind turbines.
+X-Wind power plants can be placed almost in any region of the world, also in areas where the wind is too weak for conventional wind turbines.

-X-Wind kites can also be launched when there’s no wind on the ground: the power unit can just pull the kite up to an high altitude to find sufficient wind energy there.
+X-Wind kites can also be launched when there is no wind on the ground: the power unit pulls the kite up to a high enough altitude with sufficient wind energy.

 X-Wind power plants have a very good control capability, they can be shut down in less than 20 seconds and can take up to 50% of the installed power from the grid.

-In the unlikely event of total technical failure, the fabric kite would gently and slowly sink to the ground.
+In the unlikely event of total technical failure, the parafoil kite (which is made of soft fabric) would gently and slowly sink to the ground.

 X-Wind power plants are safe for aviation.
-They have an automatic collision avoidance system; an industry standard radar detection system can trigger the emergency landing of the kites within 25 seconds.
+They are outfitted with an automatic collision avoidance system.

 X-Wind develops and builds innovative high-altitude wind power that can make a decisive contribution to the energy supply of the future.